CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 Once the files have been copied to Puhti, the job is submitted to a compute node(s) by running the `job_name.sh` script written out by Maestro.
-It will formulate the task(s) as Slurm batch jobs and ask resources according to the selected HOST in your `schrodinger.hosts` file on your Puhti home directory.
+It will formulate the task(s) as Slurm batch job(s) and ask resources according to the selected HOST in your `schrodinger.hosts` file on your Puhti home directory.

 Another, more advanced version is to use e.g. the `pipeline` tool